 In the following report, four scenarios arising from current trends and shifting variables in the fields of journalism, advertising and politics present useful snapshots for how the near future of Central European democracies may develop, and in doing so highlighting critical areas for policy-makers and the public at large to consider in order to prevent some of the more devastating outcomes.

-In Centralisation of Media, the consequences of a near total government takeover of the information sphere leads to the deterioration of the section as well as the country’s eventual political isolation from its allies resulting in an adverse security situation.
+In Centralisation of Media, the consequences of a near-total government takeover of the information sphere lead to the deterioration of the section as well as the country’s eventual political isolation from its allies resulting in an adverse security situation.

 In Growth of a Fragmented Sphere, governmental policies maintaining stable funding for pro-governmental media corrodes the advertising market and also heightens the polarisation between the outlets, irreversibly damaging the public sphere.
 Therefore, independent and corporate media turn away from ambitious news journalism.
 As public finances collapse not allowing for generous subsidies so does the effective propaganda machine leaving the media market overall more fragmented, rather than just decentralised.